Introduction to the

 Ring Constraints

-When a fact type includes the same concept more than once, or includes a supertype and its subtype, there’s the possibility of the same instance playing both roles.
+When a fact type includes the same object type more than once, or includes a supertype and its subtype, there’s the possibility of the same instance playing both roles.
 This is often not desired, but further it introduces a whole class of further situations which can be restricted using ring constraints.
 The CQL keywords used in fact clause qualifiers for ring constraints are the following:

 intransitive, transitive, acyclic and symmetric.
 Intransitive means that just because “A relates to B”, and “B relates to C”, that doesn’t mean that “A relates to C”.
 Transitive means the opposite.
 Acyclic means that no A may relate to itself, or to any B that has that relation to A, and so on.
 Symmetric means that if A relates to B, B also relates to A (so there is only one fact instance possible between A and B).